 1. Choose your members and structure

-An SMSF can have no more than six members.
-Once you’ve chosen how many members there’ll be and who they are, you’ll need to choose whether you’ll have a corporate trustee structure or an individual trustee structure.
-A corporate trustee structure means each member is a director of the fund.
-An individual trustee structure is simply bound by the rules that comes with being a trustee.
+An SMSF can have up to six members.
+Once you've chosen how many members your fund will have and who they are, you'll need to choose whether you'll have a corporate trustee structure or an individual trustee structure.

 2. Create the trust deed

-The trust deed sets out how the SMSF will be run and its objectives.
-It includes the names of members, all of whom must sign and date it.
+A trust deed sets out how the SMSF will be run and its objectives.
+It includes the names of all members, all of whom must sign and date it.

-A legal document that sets out the rules for establishing and operating your fund.
-It includes such things as the fund’s objectives, who can be a member and whether benefits can be paid as a lump sum or income stream.
-The trust deed and super laws together form the fund’s governing rules.
+The trust deed is a legal document that sets out the rules for establishing and operating the fund.
+It covers the fund's objective, who can be a member, and whether eventual benefits can be paid as a lump sum or an income stream.
+Together the trust deed and superannuation laws will form the fund's governing rules.

 -

-prepared by someone competent to do so as it's a legal document
+prepared by someone competent to do so as it is a legal document

 -